pinDeliver/pinDeliver/documentation/settings_hub_app.md

 # The Hub app

-Our Hub App is mainly for use in a terminal or warehouse to optimize the process in handling the goods after it has been picked.
-Functions that will simplify the daily work and also enhance the quality, delivery errors etc.

-The Hub App is also a convenient method for handling packages for Click & Collect orders.
-It can be used to scan the customer information page when a customer comes to pick up his packages for a Click & Collect-order.
+The Hub App is primarily designed for use in terminals or warehouses to streamline and improve the handling of goods, enhancing daily operations, and reducing delivery errors.
+Additionally, it offers a convenient solution for managing packages related to Click & Collect orders.
+Users can scan the customer information page when customers arrive to collect their packages for Click & Collect orders, making the process smoother and more efficient.

-## Example of how the Hub App
+## Hub App Interface and Customization

-The image below shows an example of the Hub App.
-The settings described below controls what options/buttons that are visible and available in the Hub App.
+The image below provides an example of the Hub App, with the settings described further determining the visible and accessible options and buttons within the Hub App.

 <p float="center">
   <img src="/images/pindeliver_hub_app.png" width="300" />